Nebbocaj/NHL_Predictions/README.md

 ## Current Goals

-1. Create a basic standings page that simple lists out the current NHL standings given the NHL Api data.
+1. Build an algorithm that takes a year and day as parameters and tracks the team statistics up until that day.
+This function will be used in the next steps.
 2. Build an algorithm that can provide the chances that a team will make the playoffs if there is a 50% chance that any team can win any game.
 3. Look into the most efficient ways to meassure a "power level" for teams to give better accuracies.